georgeolivares/covid_dataset/README.md

 ![image](https://user-images.githubusercontent.com/88570786/135940766-26a1e1ec-8037-4bf1-a25f-9d81fc835d22.png)

-# Is the death rate related to the amount of beds available for citizens by country?
+# Is there a relationship between vaccines applied and the aount of cases?

-NO RELATIONSHIP
+No relationship at least with the total amount of vaccines applied and the total cases registered.
+But there will not be any relationship because the number keeps growing.
+What must have diminished or slowed down is the growth rate of the cases/

 ```sql
 x